 Monochromatic looks win with a pop of color …

 …. but desaturated outfits?
 I am always in favor to add a pop of color for interest and to brighten up a gray or rainy fall day with two exceptions: Wearing black with blush or black and white together.
-These two color combinations are already themselves a statement and do not need a pop of color that would compete for attention.
+These two color combinations are already themselves a statement.
+They do not need a pop of color.
+Or as a stylist would say …

-Black with blush has such a nice tension sort of soft and innocent vs. strong and dark – the beauty and the beast.
+Another great desaturated combination is black with blush (see photo below).
+It has such a nice tension sort of soft and innocent vs. strong and dark.
+Like the Beauty and the Beast.
 It’s a ballroom or ballet classic.
 The male black suit and the female blush tulle skirted leotard and ballet shoes.
-When you pair these colors in one outfit you get the stage dramatic tension of Romeo and Juliet instantly.
-Recall in these performances there are no other colors – for a reason.Never add a pop of color to a desaturated outfit. #styletip Click To Tweet
+When you pair these colors in one outfit, you get the stage dramatic tension of Romeo and Juliet instantly.
+Recall in these performances.
+There are no other colors – for a reason.Never add a pop of color to a desaturated outfit. #styletip Click To Tweet

 Black and white are a classic